MY RETRO COLLECTION

 Even more powerful with a 68020 processor @24 MHz and 4 MB RAM, the Super Gold Card

 The Mice is a ROM module with a mouse attached.
-The ICE software is on the ROM as well, starts up straight away and offers an easy to use GUI
+The ICE software is on the ROM as well, starts up straight away and offers an easy to use a GUI

 This is my first SAM Coupe.
 Made by Miles Gordon Technology (MGT) equipped with 512 KB RAM and a Trinity interface (provides SD card mass storage and ethernet port).
 Upgraded with a Quazar Surround sound card and a Trinity boot ROM.
 Recently it got a Quazar PC keyboard interface fitted